askrht/drocker/Readme.md

 The instructions below have been tested on Ubuntu 16.04.
 Adapt them as required for your own OS.

+Use this convenient wrapper to maintain a versioned infrastructure for your RStudio projects.

+`but it works on my machine` is history.

+`/docs/collectl.Rmd` shows how to share large data files using Google Sheets, free storage.

 # Start Here

 1. Download and install [Docker](https://www.docker.com/get-docker).
 Community Edition will work fine.